Severe Thunderstorm Warning issued for Arenac by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Arenac by NWS

-Effective: 2021-08-24 18:56:00 EDT Expires: 2021-08-24 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Arenac A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 745 PM EDT FOR ARENAC COUNTY At 656 PM EDT, severe thunderstorms were located along a line extending from 6 miles southeast of Bowmanville to near Pinconning, moving east at 35 mph.
+Effective: 2021-08-24 18:47:00 EDT Expires: 2021-08-24 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Arenac The National Weather Service in Gaylord has issued a * Severe Thunderstorm Warning for Arenac County in northern Michigan * Until 745 PM EDT. * At 646 PM EDT, severe thunderstorms were located along a line extending from near Nester Township to 7 miles west of Linwood, moving east at 40 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-Power lines and a tree were downed by this storm near Gladwin and Beaverton.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Alger, East Tawas, Standish, Au Gres, Sterling, Maple Ridge, Omer, Twining and Turner.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...OBSERVED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Alger, East Tawas, Standish, Au Gres, Sterling, Maple Ridge, Omer, Twining and Turner.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0